kaibrune/focus/README.md

 <img src="/demo/demo_focus.jpg" width="100%" alt="smilify"/>

-# focus - browser-based distraction blocker
+# focus - extension-based distraction blocker

 focus is a forked version of LeechBlock – a productivity tool designed to block those time-wasting sites that can suck the life out of your working day.